 - a cup of vinegar for dipping

-Generously coat each breast in the cure, placing them in a sealable plastic bag.
-Once all the breasts have been rubbed down and have a home in the bag, remove the air, and place in the refrigerator.
-Flip the bag and squish things around every 12 hours for the next 3 days.
+Generously coat each breast with the cure, placing them in a sealable plastic bag.
+Once all the breasts have been rubbed down and are at home in the bag, squeeze out the air and place it in the refrigerator.
+Flip the bag and squish things around every 12 hours for the next three days.

-After the curing period has ended, prepare your rub by mixing the three ingredients together completely.
-Remove your breasts, and wash under cold running water, removing as much of the cure as you can.
+After the curing period has ended, prepare your rub by mixing the three ingredients together.
+Remove your breasts and wash them under cold running water, removing as much of the cure as you can.
 Place them in a bowl and fill the bowl with cold water.
 Change the water every thirty minutes for two hours.

-Now to go find a good spicy mustard recipe.
+Now to go out and find a good spicy mustard recipe.